 We recognise that industry is an integral part of the solution.
-Market-placed policies are only as good as the market and therefore business needs to be part of the discussion and the solution.
-Engaging a diverse range of stakeholders—including the private sector, —can enhance the governance of VCMs.
+Market-based policies are only as good as the market and therefore business needs to be part of the discussion and the solution.
+High standards of governance and oversight over the companies responsible for developing and supplying voluntary carbon credits are essential.
+Engaging a diverse range of stakeholders—including the private sector, —can enhance the effective functioning of VCMs.
 This inclusive approach helps ensure that the interests of all parties are considered, leading to more equitable and effective outcomes.

 Over the past three years ICC delivered reports on carbon pricing providing insights on what works well in principle and practice.
-The reports pinpoint core frictions which typically limit the effectiveness of carbon pricing systems, including limited synergies between compliance and voluntary markets, highlighting that making better use of high-quality voluntary carbon markets could significantly boost mitigation efforts, particularly in jurisdictions that don’t have the administrative capacity to implement compliance systems.
+The reports pinpoint core frictions which typically limit the effectiveness of carbon pricing systems, highlighting that the funds delivered by high-quality voluntary carbon markets operating at scale could significantly boost mitigation efforts, particularly in jurisdictions that don’t have the administrative capacity to implement compliance systems.

-Risk Mitigation
+Risk mitigation

-Perceived risks—such as the potential for greenwashing or the failure of projects to deliver promised emissions reductions—can undermine trust in VCMs.
-Implementing insurance mechanisms or guarantees can help mitigate these risks, offering buyers greater confidence that their investments are contributing to genuine climate benefits.
+Perceived risks—such as the failure of projects to deliver promised emissions reductions—can undermine trust in VCMs.
+More regulation is needed to allow the market to grow with certainty and to support the development of risk management instruments found in other markets.
+Implementing insurance mechanisms or guarantees can also help mitigate the risk of failure, offering buyers greater confidence that their investments are contributing to genuine climate benefits.
+It is also important to consider the type of credits, how they are used and which targets they are applied to.
+They are complementary tools for real emissions reduction in companies’ own value chains.
+Differentiation of types of voluntary carbon credits and how they are utilized would further enhance trust and acceptance and support broader scaling of VCMs.

+Additionally, adhering to the principle of the mitigation hierarchy is an important factor in decreasing risks related to failure of projects.

+Greenwashing risks affect corporate demand for voluntary carbon credits.
+Government regulations, legal guidance, engagement with advertising standards bodies, and other forms of code of conduct on the use of voluntary carbon credits towards meeting corporate net zero or decarbonisation claims are needed in order for greenwashing risks to be reduced.

 Conclusion